PrincessCyanMarine/TriviumComicsBots/README.md

 # (to be completed)
 ## Step 6: Create a firebase account and fill the values on the .env file
+Basically, just follow this [https://firebase.google.com/docs/admin/setup](https://firebase.google.com/docs/admin/setup)

 ## Step 7: Create 1-4 Discord webhooks and fill the values on the .env file

+## (optional/advanced) Step 8: Oauth2
+Although not required, this is a recommended step if you want some commands to work
+- Go to the Discord developer portal for the bot you plan on using for OAuth2
+- Select the Oauth2 tab on the left hand side of the website
+- Click on the `Add redirect` button and add the redirect uri
+- Press on the `copy` button under `Client ID` and paste that value as `CLIENT_ID` in your .env file

 # Enviroment Variables
 ## REQUIRED